springload/draftjs_exporter/docs/README.md

 #### Which version combinations to include in Travis test matrix?

-All supported Python version should be tested.
+All supported Python versions should be tested.

-At the moment, tests are only ran against the latest version of BeautifulSoup `4.x` and the latest version of LXML.
+Each version should be tested with the lower and upper bounds of supported version ranges for all dependencies.

 ## Troubleshooting